 Length: 40 pages

-This bill was introduced on March 24, 2009, in a previous session of Congress, but was not enacted.
+This bill was introduced on March 24, 2009, in a previous session of Congress, but it did not receive a vote.

 Mar 7, 2007